Switching car insurance companies in seven steps

 - If you have a bad experience with a claim or customer service

 Be aware that many companies offer discounts for various special groups—from military veterans to low-mileage drivers to retirees.
-Asking about these discounts may help you save even more.
+Asking about these discounts could help you save even more.

-You might also be able to save by moving more than one kind of policy to the new insurer—to “bundle” your policies.
-For example, bundling your car insurance with your home insurance at a new insurance company may save you a significant amount.
+You could also be able to save by moving more than one kind of policy to the new insurer—to “bundle” your policies.
+For example, bundling your car insurance with your home insurance at a new insurance company could save you a significant amount.

-According to AutoInsurance.org, people can sometimes save from 10% to as much as 20% when they switch companies.
+According to WalletHub.com, people can sometimes save from 10% to as much as 20% when they switch companies1.

 Step 3: Learn about the company